learn-co-curriculum/uci-mod-1-nested-tags-and-attributes/README.md

 attributes go hand in hand with certain HTML tags, and as you learn the tags, you'll learn their attributes.

+## Conclusion

+We use nesting to keep the elements of our HTML document organized, and we use attributes to give our elements more power.
+With these strategies, we can construct a solid HTML structure that serves as a foundation for anything else we want to build.

 ## Resources

 * [Nested Tags](http://www.bu.edu/tech/services/cccs/websites/www/non-wordpress/start/html-introduction/syntax/nesting-tags/) More on Nested